Take Charge of Mold, Allergies, Viruses, & Bacteria

 It’s relatively new to be aware of Th2 polarization and how widespread it is!
 Your doctor may not be trained to recognize this and treat it.
-Meanwhile, not addressing Th2 dominance may foil treatment of these conditions!
+Meanwhile, not addressing Th2 dominance may foil the treatment of these conditions!
 This is the main problem with not treating Th2 dominance.

 How to treat Th2 dominance

 Evaluate the things that push Th2 cells, and mitigate them.
-This may mean managing stress, clearing toxic burdens, lowering your antigen load from pathogens or from the environment – get help with this!
+This may mean managing stress, clearing toxic burdens, and lowering your antigen load from pathogens or from the environment – get help with this!

 Use natural things that down-regulate the Th2 response.
 These includes: